 Why will a home insurance company ask you if you have a dog?
 Isn’t that what pet insurance is for?

 Pet insurance provides you with the money to cover the cost of medical attention for your dog.
 It doesn’t cover damage your dog may inflict on people or their property.

-So, if your dog rips up your neighbour’s newly laid grass or, god forbid, bites your neighbour (even though it was clearly their fault because your dog is perfect), you’re the one left holding the bag, as it were.
+So, if your dog rips up your neighbour’s newly laid grass or, god forbid, bites your neighbour, you’re the one left holding the bag, as it were.
 This is where your home insurance comes in handy.